d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-and-dataset.md

     return premises, hypotheses, labels
 ```

-Now let's print the first $3$ pairs of premise and hypothesis, as well as their labels ("0", "1", and "2" correspond to "entailment", "contradiction", and "neutral", respectively ).
+Now let us print the first $3$ pairs of premise and hypothesis, as well as their labels ("0", "1", and "2" correspond to "entailment", "contradiction", and "neutral", respectively ).

 ```{.python .input  n=70}
 train_data = read_snli(data_dir, is_train=True)